 17. I use a third party service, (Wix.com Ltd.) to host the website.
 This site is hosted at (Wix.com Ltd.), which is run by (Wix.com Ltd.).
 It uses a standard (Wix.com Ltd.) to collect anonymous information about users' activity on the site, for example the number of users viewing pages on the site, to monitor and report on the effectiveness of the site and help us improve it.
 (Wix.com Ltd.) requires visitors that want to make an enquiry to enter a name and email address.
 For more information about how (Wix.com Ltd.) processes data, please see (https://www.wix.com/about/privacy).

-18. I use a third party service for bookings (10to8).
+18. I use a third party service for bookings (such as 10to8).
 Names, emails and phone numbers are collected for the purpose of sending appointment confirmation and reminders and allows for contact between users and myself.

 SHARING YOUR DATA